 The net annual amounts of income (excluding interest) to, and outgo from, Social Security are expressed in the Trustees Report as percentages of taxable payroll.
 These percentages are known respectively as the income rate and cost rate.
-During the short-range estimate period of 2016-2025, the income rate will increase (due to taxation of Social Security benefits) from 12.94 percent to 13.11 percent of annual taxable payroll.
-The cost rate, meanwhile, will rise from 14.05 percent to 15.29 percent of taxable payroll.
-The difference between these two rates, called the annual balance, ranges from a deficit of 1.10 percent to a deficit of 2.17 percent2 of taxable payroll during the period from 2016 to 2025.
+During the short-range estimate period of 2017-2026, the income rate will increase (due to taxation of Social Security benefits) from 13.03 percent to 13.14 percent of annual taxable payroll.
+The cost rate, meanwhile, will rise from 13.41 percent to 15.37 percent of taxable payroll.
+The difference between these two rates, called the annual balance, ranges from a deficit of 0.38 percent to a deficit of 2.24 percent of taxable payroll during the period from 2017 to 2026.

-Long-Range Estimates, 2016-2090
+Long-Range Estimates, 2017-2091

 Long-range estimates are based on a 75-year projection that covers the future lifetimes of nearly all current participants, which includes those paying payroll taxes and those already retired.
 The estimates show that, beginning in 2034, trust fund asset reserves are projected to be depleted and the system is expected to revert to a pay-as-you-go (PAYGO) system.
 This date is the same as shown in last year's report.
-After reserves are depleted in 2034, Social Security income will be sufficient to pay 79 percent of scheduled benefits.
-This ratio decreases to 74 percent in 2090, as shown in Figure 2.

-The projections show expenditures exceeding noninterest income in every year (as has been the case since 2010) and rising rapidly through 2035 as the baby boomers retire.
+After reserves are depleted in 2034, Social Security income will be sufficient to pay 77 percent of scheduled benefits.
+This ratio decreases to 73 percent in 2091, as shown in Figure 2.
+The projections show expenditures exceeding non-interest income in every year (as has been the case since 2010) and rising rapidly through 2035 as the Baby Boomers retire.
 While costs are expected to increase quickly, tax revenue is also expected to grow, but more slowly.
-After 2035, projected costs are fairly level as a share of both GDP and taxable payroll increasing somewhat later in the 75-year projection.
+After 2035, projected costs are fairly level as a share of both GDP and taxable payroll.

 Actuarial balance conveys the long-range solvency of Social Security in one number.
+It can be described as the amount of additional or excessive income as a percent of taxable payroll that would bring the program's finances in balance.
 Actuarial balance is the present value of all income less all costs, divided by the present value of the taxable payroll over the 75-year period.
 It represents the annual amount (expressed as a percent of taxable payroll) by which income would need to increase to have trust fund assets equal to one year of scheduled benefits at the end of the 75-year projection period.
-The actuarial balance improved, from a negative 2.68 percent to a negative 2.66 percent from the 2015 to the 2016 Trustees Report.
+The actuarial balance worsened, from a negative 2.66 percent to a negative 2.83 percent, from the 2016 to the 2017 Trustees Report.
 Refer to the appendix for a more expanded definition of actuarial balance.